Opeka-2201/Cyclist_Face_Recognition/README.md

 This will create a folder containing all the mugshots of cyclists in the `data/mugshots` directory.

-You then need to process these images to create a dataset before training the model.
+You then need to process these images to create a dataset before training the embedding model.
 This can be done using the `file_prepreprocessing.py`script:

 ```bash
 python3 source/file_preprocessing.py